-We are pleased to present a more detailed update on the Downtown Project.
-The architect (HOK) will provide an update on the design of the new City Hall and Parking Deck after receiving community input at the E. Pat Larkins Center on April 15th and from the City Commission and CRA Board at the joint workshop on April 22nd.
-In addition, we will discuss the financial components of this important project, to include discussion of drafts of financing documents for the City and CRA approved obligations under the MDA that the CRA Board and/or City Commission will be required to approve on May 14th.
-In addition, as discussed at the recent joint meeting on April 7th and again at the joint workshop on April 22nd, the City/CRA and the Developer have been working closely with Commissioner Perkins and community stakeholders to facilitate incorporating additional project elements into the new Downtown that are important to elevating the northwest district of our community.
-This will be an opportunity to provide any additional input relating to these additional project elements, as well as giving City/CRA staff input regarding the draft Master Project Resolution and the draft First Amendment to the Master Development Agreement.
+We are pleased to use this workshop as an opportunity to present a more detailed update on the Downtown Project.
+This is also an opportunity for the City Commission/CRA Board to give meaningful input to the architect on the design of the new City Hall as well as examine all aspects of the financial components of this important project.
+In addition, as discussed at the recent joint meeting, the City/CRA and the Developer have been working closely with Commissioner Perkins and community stakeholders to facilitate incorporating additional project elements into the new Downtown that are important to elevating the northwest district of our community.
+This will be an opportunity to give input relating to these additional project elements, as well as giving City/CRA staff input regarding the proposed First Amendment to the Master Development Agreement.

-City Hall/Parking Garage:
+City Hall: